gravitational/gravity/docs/6.x/quickstart.md

 !!! tip "Tip"
-    In this tutorial, we are packaging a single Helm chart but it is possible to have several of them packaged into a single cluster image.
+    In this tutorial, we are packaging a single Helm chart but it is possible to have several of them packaged into a single Cluster Image.

 ### Step 3: Creating the Cluster Image Manifest

-In this step, we create an image manifest which describes the system requirements for the Kubernetes cluster.
+In this step, we create an Image Manifest which describes the system requirements for the Cluster.

 We have already prepared one for this guide in the cloned repo: `mattermost/resources/app.yaml`.
 You can [open it on Github](https://github.com/gravitational/quickstart/blob/master/mattermost/resources/app.yaml) for convenience.
 We have commented the most important fields in the example manifest.

 ### Step 4: Building the Cluster Image

-Before we build our first cluster image, let's make sure [Helm](https://helm.sh/) is properly initialized and [helm-template](https://github.com/technosophos/helm-template) plugin is installed:
+Before we build our first Cluster Image, let's make sure [Helm](https://helm.sh/) is properly initialized and the [helm-template](https://github.com/technosophos/helm-template) plugin is installed:

 ```bash
 $ helm init --client-only
 $ helm plugin install https://github.com/technosophos/helm-template
 ```

-Now you can build the cluster image which will consist of a Kubernetes cluster with Mattermost pre-installed inside:
+Now you can build the Cluster Image, which will consist of a Kubernetes cluster with Mattermost pre-installed inside:

 ```bsh